Welcome to Camp Wild Dhauj

 Health on trek

-Health issues such as blistered feet, coughs, colds and minor stomach upsets are not uncommon on a trek.
+Health issues such as blistered feet, coughs, colds, and minor stomach upsets are not uncommon on a trek.
 Do not hesitate to sit down if your feet feel sore; apply moleskin or fabric Elastoplasts.
 Delay in care for your feet could easily turn into blisters and handicap you for the upcoming many days.
-Never wear new shoes on trek; instead opt in for the well fitting training shoes on low altitudes and well broken in boots for higher altitudes.
+Never wear new shoes on a trek; instead, opt-in for well-fitting training shoes on low altitudes and well-broken boots for higher altitudes.
 Care for your feet is the most important on a trek.

-Water is the common cause for the even more common stomach related problems on a trek.
-Do not assume free flowing stream water to be “pristine” and “clean”.
-Always boil the water, or use water purification equipment such as filters and tables before consumption to avoid uncalled for sickness.
+Water is the common cause of even more common stomach-related problems on a trek.
+Do not assume free-flowing stream water to be “pristine” and “clean”.
+Always boil the water, or use water purification equipment such as filters and tables before consumption to avoid uncalled-for sickness.